rewards-fillr/fillr-test-a/README.md

 For example in the http://autofill.mozdev.org/autofilltest.html forms;

-- The "Full Name" field the metadata would be "Full Name name".
+- the "Full Name" control metadata would be "Full Name name".
-- The "card number" field would be "card number Ecom_Payment_Card_Number".
+- the "card number" control metadata would be "card number Ecom_Payment_Card_Number".

 And so on for each control with the metadata string format being "<label> <name>".